jessietrudeau/jessietrudeau.github.io/_pages/research.md

 ## in progress

-**A Call of Duty?
-Police Force Formation in Brazil.** (with Ana Paula Pellegrino and Lucas Novaes)
+**A call of duty?
+Police force formation in Brazil** (with Ana Paula Pellegrino and Lucas Novaes)

-**Determinants of Public Preferences for Police Hiring and Spending** (with Ana Paula Pellegrino and Tyler Simko)
+**Determinants of public preferences for police hiring and spending** (with Ana Paula Pellegrino and Tyler Simko)

-**Worksite sampling: An ethical alternative to asking about violence at the home.**
+**Worksite sampling: An ethical alternative to asking about violence at the home**